Together with employees -

 Strengthening of employees’ English abilities, bidirectional employee interaction between Japan and overseas

 JTEKT also strives to strengthen the English ability of its employees overall in order to develop professionals capable of working globally.
-In addition to providing motivation-raising strategies such as an internal TOEIC exam and self-study courses (company-subsidized), as part of our overseas trainee system, we also arrange for young employees who are willing to work at JTEKT’s overseas group companies at an early stage in their careers, so that they may improve their language ability and cross-cultural communication skills.
+In addition to providing motivation-raising strategies such as an internal TOEIC exam and self-study courses (company-subsidized).
+We have a overseas trainee system, in which we arrange for young employees to work at JTEKT's overseas group companies at an early stage in their careers, so that they may improve their language ability and cross-cultural communication skills.

-Moreover, from FY2016, JTEKT will fully promote training in Japan for employees of its overseas group companies by utilizing an inter-company transfer visa.
-Rather than the conventional one-way pattern of sending employees from Japan to overseas, we will begin bidirectional employee interaction between Japan and overseas.
+Moreover, from FY2016, JTEKT fully promotes training in Japan for employees of its overseas group companies by utilizing an inter-company transfer visa.
+Rather than the conventional one-way pattern of sending employees from Japan to overseas, we promote bidirectional employee interaction between Japan and overseas.

 Human resource development for office and engineering staff